Everything as a Service or XaaS

-Cloud computing has gained everyone’s attention and more business owners are starting to see the cloud from a different angle.
+Everything as a Service (XaaS) is a cloud computing term that has gained everyone’s attention and more business owners are starting to see the cloud from a different angle.
 Today, we can hardly say that the movement towards a cloud environment is driven solely by the desire to lower IT costs.
 Companies are choosing this agile environment due to the huge competitive advantages and increased business opportunities that it provides.

 Software as a Service or SaaS